 Many of us have that one coworker that is really hard to love… sometimes even be in close proximity to.
 Does someone instantly pop into your mind?
 Yep, I thought so.
 I have a few people that come to mind too.
-Maybe it is the man in the cubical next to you who clicks their pen about a million times a day and who talks on the phone WAY to loud.
+Maybe it is the man in the cubical next to you who clicks their pen about a million times a day and who talks on the phone WAY too loud.
 Or maybe it is the lady down the hall who seems to get every promotion or project you wanted.
 Sometimes, people are hard to love especially people you work with and see every single day.
 Out of sight out of mind doesn’t apply because hello you work with these people.
-Well I am here to help!
+Well, I am here to help!

 Recently I have been trying to love, sometimes just tolerate, my coworkers better.
 Yes, this includes ones that are hard to love.
 So here are some tips I have to love your coworkers… even when it’s hard:

 You never truly know what someone is going through until you get to know them.
 I had a coworker in the past who was extremely difficult to work with.
 She had a poor attitude, constantly complained, and had an extremely negative outlook on just about everything.
 Honestly, she was hard to be around.
 After several minutes with her I felt down and discouraged because her attitude was contagious.
 God put it on my heart to get to know her better so I started praying for an opportunity to do so.

 Sure enough, one day she looked extra defeated.
 I made a point to stop and ask how things were going.
 She then opened up to me about how anxiety and severe depression had debilitated her for most of her life.
 Ah, this made so much sense.
 Now I knew why she was so negative, she was hurting and struggling.
 From that moment on, I tried my best to get to know more about her and build a relationship her.
 Because I wanted to be a light to her, I would make sure to be positive and intentional with my words and actions.
 This wasn’t always easy.